-Sign-in/Sign-out
+Sign-in/Sign-out Currently done at age specific entrances due to COVID19)

-Parents are required by law to bring their children to their classrooms, to sign them in upon arrival, and to come into the Center to sign them out prior to departure.
+Parents are required by law to sign their children in upon arrival, and out prior to departure.
 (DHR state requirement).
 Parents are required to use the computer system to sign in and out and are also asked to sign the in-out sheets in each classroom.
 Both systems provide vital information regarding your child's absence and presence in the event of an emergency.
-Parents/guardians, or anyone picking up your child will be required to register with our Procare childcare management system, using their fingerprint.
+Parents/guardians, or anyone picking up your child will be required to register with our ProCare childcare management system, using their fingerprint.